loleg/backboard/README.md

 ## Features

-- Projects, challenges, clocks are shown for a specific event.
+- Projects, challenges, clocks and more are shown for a specific event.
 - Flexible configuration options for displaying and sorting the results.
 - Seamlessly navigate using your mouse or keyboard between individual projects.
 - You can also show presentations in full screen mode, use a mouse, keyboard or clicker to navigate through the slides.